Last Updated on

 The 13 Fishing Concept A has a lot of power packed into a tight low profile baitcasting reel that fits very nicely in the palm of your hand.
 When compared to something like the Daiwa Tatula series of reels you will immediately notice that the form factor of the body is much more compact.

-The Concept A was first introduced in 2014 along with its big brother the Concept C and then the current updated version was released in mid-2015 which includes the much improved Beetle wing sideplate.
+The Concept A was first introduced in 2014 along with its big brother the Concept C and then the current updated model was released in mid-2015 which includes the much improved Beetle wing sideplate.

 I love how solid the reel feels – the handle spins smooth and free but does not feel sloppy or loose like some free spinning reels can.
 This feeling continues when fishing the reel due to the high-quality construction of machined aluminum parts, “Dead-Stop” anti-reverse bearing, stainless anti-corrosion high spin bearings and what is called the Bulldog drag system that has a manufacturer specification of 22 lbs of drag.